Routes

 0

-A wonderful route and beautiful view from the bridge of the river and the landscape.
-A farmer has just mowed his meadow and it smells of fresh grass.... super beautiful!
+A magnificent route and a beautiful view from the bridge of the river and the landscape.
+A farmer has just mowed his meadow and it smells of fresh grass.... wonderful and super beautiful!

 Translated by Google